 The breach of any covenants or obligations in our or our parent companies' indentures, bridge loan or credit facilities, not otherwise waived or amended, could result in a default under the applicable debt agreement or instrument and could trigger acceleration of the related debt, which in turn could trigger defaults under other agreements governing our and our parent companies' long-term indebtedness.
 See "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."
 In addition, the secured lenders under the Charter Operating credit facilities and the holders of the Charter Operating senior second-lien notes could foreclose on their collateral, which includes equity interests in our subsidiaries, and exercise other rights of secured creditors.
-Any default under those credit facilities, the bridge loan, or the indentures governing our or up arent companies' notes could adversely affect our growth, our financial condition and our ability to make payments on our notes, the bridge loan, and Charter Operating's credit facilities.
+Any default under those credit facilities, the bridge loan, or the indentures governing our our parent companies' notes could adversely affect our growth, our financial condition and our results of operations and our ability to make payments on our notes, the bridge loan, and Charter Operating's credit facilities and other debt of our subsidiaries.
 See "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Description of Our Outstanding Debt" for a summary of outstanding indebtedness and a description of credit facilities and ther indebtedness.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Description of Our Outstanding Debt" for a summary of outstanding indebtedness and a description of credit facilities and other indebtedness.

 All of our and our parent companies' outstanding debt is subject to change of control provisions.
-We and our parent companies may not have the ability to raise the funds necessary to fulfill our and our parent companies' obligations under our and our parent companies in adjust on the applicable debt instruments.
+We and our parent companies may not have the ability to raise the funds necessary to fulfill our and our parent companies' obligations under our and our parent companies' indebtedness following a change of control, which would place us and our parent companies in default under the applicable debt instruments.

 We and our parent companies may not have the ability to raise the funds necessary to fulfill our obligations under our and our parent companies' notes, our bridge loan and our credit facilities following a change of control.
 Under the indentures governing our and our parent companies' notes, upon the occurrence of specified change of control events, each such issuer is required to offer to repurchase all of its outstanding notes.
 However, we and our parent companies may not have sufficient funds at the time of the change of control event to make the required repurchase of the applicable notes and all of the notes issuers are limited in their ability to make distributions or other payments to their respective parent company to fund any required repurchase.
-In addition, a change of control under our credit facilities and bridge loan and our subsidiaries' notes are obligations of our subsidiaries, the credit facilities, bridge loan and our subsidiaries' notes would have to be repaid by our subsidiaries' notes.
+In addition, a change of control under our credit facilities and bridge loan would result in a default under those credit facilities and bridge loan.
+Because such credit facilities, bridge loan and our subsidiaries' notes would have to be repaid by our subsidiaries before their assets could be available to us or our parent companies to repurchase our or our parent companies' notes.
 Any failure to make or complete a change of control offer would place the applicable issuer or borrower in default under its notes.
-The failure of our subsidiaries to make a change of control offer or repay the amounts accelerated under their credit facilities and bridge loan would place them in default.
+The failure of us or our subsidiaries to make a change of control offer or repay the amounts accelerated under their credit facilities and our bridge loan would place us or them in default.